 Diazepam (By mouth)

-Treats anxiety, muscle spasms, seizures, and other medical conditions.
-This medicine is a benzodiazepine.
+Treats anxiety, muscle spasms, and seizures.

 When This Medicine Should Not Be Used